310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 It’s true that I'm his friend, and I'm also good at talking it out with people to some extent, so I *would* be suitable for something like this.

-But soon enough, Ryuseitai will have a big job to do, so when that happens, they’ll want him back, right?
+But soon enough, Ryuseitai will have a big job to do, so before that happens, they’ll want him back, right?

 That's probably why you're helping out now, as a producer.

 In that case, shouldn't Morisawa-kun be the one to take responsibility as the leader and talk to Kanata-kun?

-Hmm… So that was your intention at first, but when you looked around for more info, you found out it may be related to his circumstances at home.
+Hmm… So that was what you intended to do at first, but when you looked around for more info, you found out it may be related to his circumstances at home.

 That’s when Morisawa-kun told you that I’d be better equipped to handle it.

 I feel like he's overestimating me… I may be the son of a locally famous person…

-And that does mean I have a deep connection with Kanata-kun's household, since they're rooted to this region's seaside…
+And that does mean I have deep connections with Kanata-kun's household, since they're rooted to this region's seaside…

-But that's also exactly why it's gonna be really tricky for me to approach him about it.
+But that's also exactly why it's going to be really tricky for me to approach him about it.

 For once I, of all people, was able to be friends with a guy, so I don't want to make things awkward between us because of family-related things.